 We will explore:

-- Geologic evolution of the Upper Midwest
+- Geologic history of the Upper Midwest

-- Groundwater challenges and progress
+- Groundwater systems and drinking water

 - Metallic and non-metallic mineral resources